grafana/loki/docs/sources/getting-started/logcli.md

                            range.
       --interval=INTERVAL  Query interval, for log queries.
 Return entries at the specified interval, ignoring those between.
                            **This parameter is experimental, please see Issue 1779**.
+      --batch=1000         Query batch size to use until 'limit' is reached.
       --forward            Scan forwards through logs.
       --no-labels          Do not print any labels.
       --exclude-label=EXCLUDE-LABEL ...